Here are the best debit cards for international travel, plus the best credit cards for foreign travel, too.

 In addition to offering no foreign transaction fees, this credit card also provides a free checked bag for yourself and a companion, a $100 credit toward Global Entry or TSA Pre-Check, priority boarding, and two United Club passes a year.

-Now that you’ve decided which foreign travel cards to get, here are a few more tips to make your trip seamless.
+Now that you’ve decided which of these best credit and debit cards for international travel is right for you, here are a few more tips to make your trip seamless.

-DO check in with your bank and credit cards before you leave the United States.
+Check in with your bank and credit cards before you leave home

 When it comes to American Express international fees, many of the credit cards offer no foreign transaction fees.
 However, Amex isn’t always accepted abroad, especially at smaller businesses.